quipucords/quipucords/docs/source/man.rst

 Creating and Editing Scans
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Use the ``qpc scan add`` command to create scan objects with one or more sources.
-This command creates a scan object that contains each of the host names or IP addresses that are defined in the supplied sources, as well as any options supplied by the user.
+This command creates a scan object that references the supplied sources and contains any options supplied by the user.
 Each instance of a scan object is assigned a unique *identifier* to identify the scan jobs that are associated with that scan.

 **qpc scan add --name** *name* --sources=** *source_list* **[--max-concurrency=** *concurrency* **]** **--disable-optional-products=** *products_list*